Paleo Diet for Beginners

 Since most people on a Paleo diet don’t consume dairy or fortified grain products, they may be unintentionally deficient in Vitamin D–especially with our indoor lifestyles.
 Dairy is also a source of calcium; people eliminating dairy should be careful to eat other foods high in calcium.

-1. You have food sensitivities
+1. Do you have food sensitivities?

 Many find that using a Paleo diet as an elimination diet helps you discover food sensitivities.
 Eliminating processed foods and focusing on nutrient dense, anti-inflammatory foods can help heal your intestinal lining and prevent reactions to food sensitivities.

-2. You have autoimmune disease or inflammation
+2. You’re managing autoimmune disease or inflammation

-3. You enjoy eating animal protein
+3. Do you enjoy eating animal protein?

 A Paleo diet calls for a higher protein consumption with a focus on animal protein.
 If you’re an avid meat-eater, the Paleo diet will fit into your lifestyle well.